 Firstly, the Markov chain should be irreducible so that it can traverse the entire solution space.
-This is done by designing a number of pairs of jumps to form an ergodic Markov chain.
-The resulting Markov chain can reach any states from an arbitrary initialization.
+Our Markov chain consists of six pairs of "simple jumps" and one pair of "composite jumps" for operating on the curves, together with a number of reversible jumps on the regions which are referred to previous image segmentation paper [37].
+These pairs of jumps are selected probabilistically and the resulting Markov chain has a transition graph which connects all states in the search space.
+The Markov chain can reach any states from an arbitrary initialization.

-Secondly, each jump operates on 1-2 curves or curve elements.
-We study the scopes of the jumps within which the algorithm proposes the next state according to a conditional probability.
-This is like a Gibbs sampler.
-The proposal is then accepted in a Metropolis-Hastings step, hence its name, the Metropolized Gibbs Sampler (MGS [27]).
+Secondly, each simple jump operates on 1-2 curves or curve elements.
+We study the scopes of the jumps within which the algorithm proposes the next state according to a conditional probability like a Gibbs sampler.
+The proposal is then accepted in a Metropolis-Hastings step.
+This is why it is called Metropolized Gibbs Sampler (MGS [25]).
+A composite jump can operate on a selected set of curves through a cluster sampling method (the Swendsen-Wang cut [2, 3]).

 Thirdly, the computational cost at each jump step should be small.
 The proposal probability ratios in our design are factorized and computed by discriminative probability ratios.
 These discriminative probabilities are computed in bottom-up processes which are then used to activate the generative models in a top-down process.
-As Fig. (12) illustrates, each jump maintains a list of "particles" which are weighted hypotheses with the weights expressing the discriminative probability ratios.
+As Fig. 12 illustrates, each simple jump maintains a list of "particles" which are weighted hypotheses with the weights expressing the discriminative probability ratios.
 Then a particle is proposed at a probability proportional to its weight within the list (scope).
 The higher the weight is, the more likely a particle will be chosen.
+In contrast, the composite jump introduces auxiliary variables in the proposal probability and explores a combinatorial number of candidates (clusters) instead of maintaining a list explicitly.